Moffefe/MycoBox/docs/troubleshooting.md

 If the configured credentials are no longer known, a factory reset may be required.

-> A factory reset clears stored controller configuration.
+> A Main Controller factory reset clears stored ESP32-S3 configuration.

 ---